Šahovići massacre: Massacre

 Zulfikarpašić concluded that the massacre was committed by armed men from Kolašin and Bijelo Polje who coordinated their attack on Šahovići and Pavino Polje on the 19 km wide frontline.
 There are different estimates of the number of victims.
 Some sources estimate 600, while some sources up to 900, all of them emphasizing that many women and children were among victims.
-Some sources estimate the number of victims to be 3,000.
 According to the official report, the massacre was committed by villagers from Polja village in Kolašin, members of the brotherhood of the murdered Bošković, who killed 120 Muslims and burned and robbed 45 houses.

-The massacre was described by Milovan Đilas in the book Land without Justice, based on the testimony of his father Nikola, who participated in the massacre.
+The massacre was described by Milovan Đilas in the book Land without Justice, based on the testimony of his father Nikola, who participated in the massacre:

 Aftermath

 Muslim notables and leaders from Šahovići who survived the massacre wrote a memorandum to King Alexander I. In the absence of appropriate reaction from Yugoslav government, all Muslims from Šahovići emigrated from their village, most of them to Bosnia and Herzegovina.
 Many Muslims from the area of Bijelo Polje fled the region and emigrated to Turkey.